rangeroob/diabetesapi/README.md

     5. rackup

-    6. Go to localhost:XXXX
+    6. Go to localhost:9292

 ## Testing

-    1. cd diabetesapi
-    2. rake test
+As simple as running `rake test` from within the project folder.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at <https://github.com/rangeroob/diabetesapi>.